-So far we have looked at some of the joyful, glorious events surrounding Mary - her birth, her assumption into heaven body and soul, and her queenship.
+So far we have looked at some of the joyful, glorious events surrounding Mary her birth, her assumption into heaven body and soul, and her queenship.
 But Mary experienced many sorrows in her life as well.
-By the 14th century, the Church numbered Mary's sorrows as seven: 1) The Presentation of Jesus in the Temple, when Mary was told by Simeon the destiny of her child and that she, herself, would be pierced by a sword; 2) The Flight into Egypt to escape the massacre of the Holy Innocents; 3) When Jesus at age twelve was lost in Jerusalem (subsequently found in the Temple); 4) When Mary encountered Jesus as he carried his cross to Calvary and his execution; 5) Mary as she stood at the foot of the cross witnessing the passion and death of her son; 6) Mary's witness to Jesus' body being taken down from the cross; and, 7) Jesus' burial.
+By the 14th century, the Church numbered Mary's sorrows as seven: 1) The Presentation of Jesus in the Temple, when Mary was told by Simeon the destiny of her child and that she, herself, would be pierced by a sword; 2) The Flight into Egypt to escape the massacre of the Holy Innocents; 3) When as she stood at the foot of the cross witnessing the passion and death of her son; 6) Mary's witness to Jesus' body being taken down from the cross; and 7) Jesus' burial.